 Conan O'Brien, former-Late Night and Tonight Show host, embodies this trope in regards to talk shows.
 He'll generally spend the entire show mocking audience reactions, expressing disbelief at the various jokes and bits (usually as he's performing them, no less), and generally ragging on guests' stories.
 And his remote bits, where he takes the snarking to a third location, usually to make an affectionate mockery of a place or activity.
 One could make the case that you need to be a deadpan snarker in the first place to be a successful comedy talk show host, but Conan's take on the format has been to rib it from every angle.
 The snarkiest Conan has gotten is definitely when he does a remote with Jordan Schlansky, one of his producers.
 Jordan's pompous tastes and unfazable demeanor provide Conan with endless amount of snark.

 On Buffy the Vampire Slayer, Oz is a preeminent example, though his snark was not usually pointed.
 Before and after he was on the show, though, snark was Xander's stock in trade.
-There was also the unwillingly good (and unfailingly cynical) vampire Spike.

 Oz: That was my sarcastic voice.
 Xander: Sounds a lot like your regular voice.

-Giles also did this more than people realize.
+Giles also did this a lot.

 "I'll just jump into my time machine, go back to the 12th century, and ask the vampires to postpone their ancient prophecy for a few days while you take in dinner and a show."

 "'Do you like my mask?
 Isn't it pretty?
 It raises the dead.'
 Americans!"